2ndcouteau/push_swap/README.md

 # Push_swap

-Algorithmic program who sort integer list with particualries rules.
+Algorithmic program who sort integer list with special rules.

 The program takes a list of integer in parameters.
 By default, it returns the list of operation used for sort the list.